26 FAQs people ask about issuing and transferring private company shares.

 13. Can shares be issued or transferred to my spouse to reduce our tax bills?

 If you are free to transfer shares to your spouse under the company's articles of association, you can do this without becoming liable for Capital Gains Tax, even if the shares have increased in value since you bought them.
 Subsequently, your spouse will be taxed on the dividend income from those shares.
-This can be an effective way of reducing your family tax bill if your spouse has a lower marginal tax rate (e.g. if you pay higher rate income tax but your spouse does not).
-From 6 April 2016, there will be a new tax-free Dividend Allowance of £5,000.
-Dividend income over that amount will be taxed at either 7.5% (for basic rate tax payers), 32.5% (higher rate tax band) or 38.1% (additional rate band).
+This can be an effective way of reducing your family tax bill if your spouse has a lower marginal tax rate (eg if you pay higher rate income tax but your spouse does not).
+On 6 April 2016, the tax-free Dividend Allowance of £5,000 was introduced.
+Any dividend income over that amount is now taxed at either 7.5% (for basic rate tax payers), 32.5% (higher rate tax band) or 38.1% (additional rate band).

 Similarly, if you are setting up a new company, it may be advantageous for both you and your spouse to subscribe for shares - reducing your overall tax bill on future dividends if one of you does not pay tax at the higher rate.